 - Must be able to be either eaten raw or cooked in one tiny pot over a camp stove or fire.

 - You should have about 1.5-2 pounds of food per person, per day.

 - You should aim for about 3,500 calories per person, per day, while backpacking.
 (Give or take based on your caloric needs, physical condition, and activity level.)

 I know, I know, you’re still asking, so what do you eat out there?

-- Oatmeal loaded with peanut butter, for breakfast
+- Oatmeal loaded with peanut butter and/or dried fruit, for breakfast

 - Cheesy grits, for breakfast